-NUR 102 TRANSITIONS IN NURSING PRACTICE 5 credits
+NUR 102 TRANSITIONS IN NURSING PRACTICE

+Credits: 4 didactic and 1.0 lab= 5 credits

 Prerequisites: Eng.
-Comp, Intro Psych, Math, A&P I and II, Micro, NUR 101
+Comp, Intro Psych, Math, A&P I and II,

+Micro, NUR 101

 The course provides the foundational understanding of the role of the RN in the provider of care, member of the discipline and manager of care as the student transitions into the courses of the Associate Degree Nursing program.
 The course will build on the LPN's prior knowledge and competencies will build on these competencies.